Top 7 Best Blu-ray Rippers for Mac in 2026 [Free and Paid]

 Leawo is another practical solution that helps ripping Blu-ray on Mac.
 The software is equipped with excellent decryption technology to remove common Blu-ray protection techniques and region codes that restrict you from Blu-ray backup.
 It supports over 180 audio and video formats and rips Blu-rays in both 2D and 3D without any issues.

-I tested Leawo Blu-ray Ripper for Mac 13 using the retail Superman (2025) Blu-ray as input, targeting MP4 (H.265) at 1080p with Leawo's default movie-only profile.
-The disc opened and decrypted without prompts, and a two-hour main feature finished in about 28 minutes, producing a clean, artifact-free file with steady motion and intact fine detail.
+I tested Leawo Blu-ray Ripper for Mac using the Superman Blu-ray as input, targeting MP4 (H.265) at 1080p with Leawo's default movie-only profile.
+The disc opened and decrypted without prompts, and the two-hour main feature finished in about 28 minutes, producing a clean file with steady motion and intact fine detail.
 I didn't see a VideoToolbox toggle on Apple Silicon, so encoding appeared CPU-bound.
-The current build’s macOS 15 support, 3D/2D mode switch, and batch queue worked smoothly.
+The current build's macOS 15 support, 3D/2D mode switch, and batch queue worked smoothly.

 📌Why I picked it: Sensible middle ground for everyday ripping with broad compatibility needs.